Specialist valuations from Enfranchisement and Lease Extension Surveyors

-Arranging Your Valuation – Let Us Take the Strain
+Arranging Your Enfranchisement Valuation – Let Us Take the Strain

-It’s really important whether you are buying the freehold of your block or extending the lease in your flat, to get the right valuation – and over the years we’ve built up a network of surveyors nationwide who really understand how to value enfranchisement and lease extensions.
+It’s really important whether you are buying the freehold of your block or leasehold house, or extending the lease in your flat, to get the right valuation – and over the years we’ve built up a network of surveyors nationwide who really understand how to value enfranchisement and lease extensions.

 So if you instruct our specialists to deal with the legal side of your freehold purchase or leasehold extension, as part of our service we are more than happy, if you wish, to identify, instruct and liaise with a specialist surveyor who really knows what he’s doing and who is based near you.
 We have a panel of specialist surveyors nationwide, which we regularly review.